-GEOG 258 Introduction to Maps and Mapmaking • 5 Cr.
+GEOG 258 Intro to Mapping & Geographic Information System • 5 Cr.

 The maps we use shape the way we think about the world.
 Course explores the history and influence of maps and mapmakers, from the ancient world to the high-tech images of today.
 Basic computer literacy recommended.